![]() |

 succeeded, and I now have a group of people that really likes to work

-with me.
-From Homeschooling to Entrepreneurship I’m an entrepreneur, if you can’t tell.
+I’m an entrepreneur, if you can’t tell.
 I’ve always pushed back

 against the notion that other people know what’s best for me, because